louisgv/doc.ift.org/source/regulatory/simp-compliance.md

 PG3213 US
 ```

-Important Notes:
+**Important Notes:**
 * The FAO Zone 77 is translated into the NMFS Geographic Regin 'PAC'
 * The 'Country of Origin' in the ILMD data for the Fishing Event is not required by GDST (as of V4 document).
 This is added in order to populate the PG06.CountryCode field because catching country is required.
-* The 'Product Form' on the Product Definition for the Yellow Tuna is translated into the NMFS Processing Description 'NRD' for the PG06.Processing Description field.
+* The 'Product Form' on the Product Definition for the Yellow Tuna is translated into the NMFS Processing Description 'NRD' for the PG06.Processing Description field.W
-* Right now there is no recommended way for recording an IFTP number for a Party / Vessel.
-So for now, I have just left this as 'ENTER IFTP NUMBER HERE' in the PGA records.
 * The PG32.CountryCode is supposed the be territorial waters where the Transshipment took place.
 This can be deduced by taking the GDST Transshipment Location At-Sea Geo Coordinates and translating those into the Territorial Water.